aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-latex-tex/_index.md

 The LaTeX file format is a text file format with markup in the LaTeX 2ε derivative of the TeX family of languages and LaTeX is a derived format of the TeX system.

+>Try online: You can check the quality of Aspose.PDF conversion and view the results online at this link [products.aspose.app/pdf/conversion/pdf-to-tex](https://products.aspose.app/pdf/conversion/pdf-to-tex)

-To convert PDF files to TeX, Aspose.PDF has the class LaTeXSaveOptions which provides the property OutDirectoryPath for saving temporary images during the conversion process.
+To convert PDF files to TeX, Aspose.PDF has the class [LaTeXSaveOptions](https://apireference.aspose.com/pdf/net/aspose.pdf/latexsaveoptions) which provides the property OutDirectoryPath for saving temporary images during the conversion process.

 The following code snippet shows the process of converting PDF files into the TEX format.